shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 > When activated for a user at the network level, the campaign peer approval feature requires a user to get approval from a second user before campaigns can be set to **Active**.
 This feature minimizes the risk of user-side errors in campaign activation and can help users identify and change settings to improve campaign performance.
 > [!NOTE]
 > This step applies only to clients who have enabled the peer approval feature for their users.
 To learn more about enabling peer approval for users, see Create a Network User.
-> [!NOTE]
+>
 > The campaign peer approval feature sets requirements for who must obtain peer approval, but not who can approve campaigns.
 Any other user who is able to create campaigns
 > for your network may provide this approval.
 There is no way to designate a single approver of others' campaigns.

 If your campaigns use the peer approval feature, in order to switch a campaign's status from **Inactive** to **Active**, you will need peer approval from another user.
-In the **Create New Campaign** screen in the Approved By field, you will see a message alerting you to the need for peer approval and will be unable to save the campaign in an active state.
+In the **Create New Campaign** screen in the **Approved By** field, you will see a message alerting you to the need for peer approval and will be unable to save the campaign in an active state.

 To approve the campaign, another user from your team must log in, go to the **Campaigns** screen, select the desired campaign and click **Edit**.
 This will open the **Edit Campaign** screen.
-On the Edit Campaign screen, the alternate user must check the **Approved By** checkbox.
+On the **Edit Campaign** screen, the alternate user must check the **Approved By** checkbox.
 Once this step is completed, the campaign can be set to **Active** by any user on your team.

-Next Steps
+## Next steps

 Once you've created a campaign, you can [View Campaign Details](view-campaign-details.md).
 You can also continue [Associate Creatives to Campaigns](associate-creatives-to-campaigns.md).

-### Related topics
+## Related topics

 - [Working with Campaigns](working-with-campaigns.md)
 - [Explore Campaigns](explore-campaigns.md)